harshasrikara/personal-website/content/projects/AdventOfCode.md

 tech:
   - Python
 company: ''
-showInProjects: true
+showInProjects: false
 ---

-Advent of Code solutions for 2020
+Advent of Code solutions for 2020 & 2021